-AnQiCMS is developed in Go language and uses a template engine syntax similar to Django, which makes template writing both flexible and efficient.It is crucial to understand the data structure passed to the template during the development process.dumpThe filter is born for this, it can print the structure type and current value of any variable, making it clear at a glance.
+AnQiCMS is developed in Go language and uses a template engine syntax similar to Django, which makes template writing flexible and efficient.It is crucial to understand the data structure passed to the template during development.dumpThe filter is exactly for this, it can print the structure type and current value of any variable, making it clear at a glance.

 dumpFilter: Your template debugging helper

 Imagine you are writing a product list page, and you want to display the title, image, and description of each product.
-You might know the variable name isitem, but when in doubtitemWhen trying to figure out what specific fields are available, guessing one by one or consulting the documentation can be inefficient.
-At this time,dumpthe filter can come into play.
+You may know that the variable name isitem, but you are not sureitemWhen you don't know what fields are inside, guessing one by one or looking up the documentation is very inefficient.
+At this point,dumpa filter can come into play.

 {{ your_variable|dump }}

-when you add this code to your.htmlAt any position in the template file, such as within a loop or in the main content area of a detail page, after saving and refreshing the page, you will see the detailed structured output of this variable on the web page.This output is usually presented in the form of a Go language struct, clearly showing all the field names, data types, and current values of the variables.
+When you add this code to your.htmlAt any position in the template file, such as inside a loop, or in the main content area of the detail page, after saving and refreshing the page, you will see the detailed structured output of the variable on the web page.This output is usually presented in the form of a Go language struct, clearly showing all the field names, data types, and current values of the variables.

-For example, when developing an article list, we might use it like this:archiveListTags to iterate over articles:
+For example, when developing an article list, we might use it like thisarchiveListtags to traverse the articles:

 {% archiveList archives with type="list" limit="10" %}